chemacarceller/Python-QuickFolderSynchro/README.md

 However, the script has also been compiled using Niutka, creating both an .exe file (using the --onefile option) and a .zip file (using the --standalone option).
 The .zip file must be extracted to the desired folder before it can be run.

+The Pro version is an optimized version because it passes the code for accessing log files to be developed in a C++ module that is accessible from the Python code.

 ======================================================================

 Utilidad de sincronización rápida de carpetas escrita en python